lindbrook/cholera/README.md

 discourage against using parallelization within a GUI or embedded environment.
 See `vignette("Parallelization")` for details.
-That said, I’ve had few, if any, problems with using the package in parallel on MacOS with either the [R application](https://www.r-project.org/) or the [RStudio IDE](https://posit.co/products/open-source/rstudio/).
+That said, I’ve had few, if any, problems with using the package in parallel on macOS with either the [R application](https://www.r-project.org/) or the [RStudio IDE](https://posit.co/products/open-source/rstudio/).

 #### longitude and latitude (prototypes)